Airport Technology Management: Operations, Software Solutions and Vendors

-Passenger processing – SITA Smart Path with Airport Self-Service Gates and barcode reader, as well as processing of biometric information and e-passport reading.
+Passenger processing – SITA Smart Path solution with Airport Self-Service Gates and barcode reader, as well as biometric information processing and e-passport reading.

 NEC Air Traffic Control and Airport System

 NEC, a Japanese vendor that provides solutions for over ten industries, is a leader in biometric technologies.
-Their solutions for airports include Civil Aviation Solutions and have the following modules:
+Their solutions for airports include Civil Aviation Solutions and with the following solutions:

 - Surveillance (Airport Surveillance Radar, Secondary Surveillance Radar)